mykin-ai/expo-audio-stream/README.md

 - `stopMicrophone()`: Stops the current microphone streaming.
 Returns a promise that resolves to the audio recording data or null.
 Throws an error if the microphone streaming fails to stop.

-- `playSound(audio: string, turnId: string)`: Plays a sound while recording is active.
+- `playSound(audio: string, turnId: string, encoding?: Encoding)`: Plays a sound while recording is active.
 Uses voice processing to prevent feedback.
+The optional encoding parameter allows specifying the format of the audio data ('pcm_f32le' or 'pcm_s16le', defaults to 'pcm_s16le').
 Throws an error if the sound fails to play.

 - `stopSound()`: Stops the currently playing sound in simultaneous mode.
 Throws an error if the sound fails to stop.